christiantusset/dotfiles-arch/README.md

 where ```<ARG>``` may be:

 ```
-all          - installs all at once: pacman packages, aur packages, xfce packages
+all          - installs all at once: pacman packages, aur packages
 pacman       - installs necessary packages from pacman
 aur          - installs necessary packages from AUR and external sources
 ```